 I'm gently woken up, what I think is the next day, and told someone is in the room to see me.
 I then hear my moms sobbing voice asking me how I feel.
 She then tells me that this is her third day of coming to see me, but I've been asleep.
 I feel really groggy and slip in and out of consciousness.
 I'm awoken again by a nurse and told to try and eat my breakfast and that afterwards she would give me a sponge bath.
 I barely eat and wait for the nurse to return.
 I try to open my eyes but, see only darkness.
 I reach up with my hands to feel my face and realize that the patches are still on both eyes.
 I've lost all sense of time and place.
 My head is so cloudy at this point and I can barely finish a thought before it drifts out of my reach.
 I hate how I feel!
 The nurse returns and begins to bath me.
 The warm water feels so good, as the sponge runs over my body.
 I'm told that the IV will be removed later on today, and I drift back to sleep.

 Oh!
 Planning to help update the overall appearance for my old branding.
-Views about the overall branding of http://www.showersandmore.com/?
-Really an outstanding Ontario based shower hardware wholesaler whenever required in the whole Ontario location.
+Views about the overall branding of https://www.lottadigital.com?
+Really a superior PPC marketing agency in Dartmouth NS whenever required in the whole Nova Scotia location.
 Write a remark.
 With thanks!

 The nurse gently awakes me and I open my eyes and see what I think is an angel standing at the foot of my bed.
 She tells me to eat my breakfast and then I would be getting another sponge bath.
 I place my hands on my face and feel that I still have a patch on my right eye but, the patch was removed from my left eye.
 I don't feel as groggy this time and start to look around the room to see my surroundings.
 The room is small with two chairs against a wall and a nightstand next to my bed with a phone.
 I pull my breakfast toward me and attempt to eat.
 The nurse returns and tells me that I really need to eat more to get better and asks me if I'm ready to get my sponge bath.
 I nod my head yes and she proceeds to bath me.
 She finishes and tells that she now has to give me an enema.
 What is an enema?
 I soon find out!
 The nurse has officially lost her angel status.